Location: Lebanese American University - Beirut campus

-* Placement exams will be administered at the beginning of the program to determine each student’s appropriate course levels.
+* Placement exams will be administered at the beginning of the program to determine each student’s appropriate course level.

 Formal instruction in language is enriched by immersion in an authentic cultural context.
-Cultural activities are abundant on campus during the fall semester including lectures on topics related to Arab and Lebanese politics, history, society, and culture.
+Cultural activities are abundant on campus during the fall semester, including lectures on topics related to Arab and Lebanese politics, history, society, and culture.
 Students will receive invitations to attend when available.
-The Institute also organizes a series of excursions to historic, touristic and cultural sites throughout Lebanon.
+SINARC also organizes a series of excursions to historical, touristic and cultural sites throughout Lebanon.

 All classes are held in air-conditioned classrooms and lecture halls, Monday through Friday.
 A complete schedule will be given at the beginning of the term.

 Al-Kitaab fil Ta’allum al-’Arabiyya: A Textbook for Beginning Arabic, Parts One, Two and Three (Brustad, et. al.)

 This elementary course is designed for students who have no knowledge of Modern Standard Arabic.
 It offers a unique opportunity for descendants of Arabic- speakers to revive their lost language and cultural ties with their ancestors’ land.
 The course is open to the general public, students of Middle Eastern studies, business people, embassy officials and children of foreign nationals stationed in the Middle East.
 In this course, Arabic language instruction aims for basic proficiency in the four language skills: speaking, reading, writing, and listening.
 By the end of the course, students are able to handle many daily life situations, such as identifying the self and others, naming familiar objects and people, telling time, asking for directions, describing places of residence and national origins, ordering food and drink.

 Students registering for Elementary Arabic must also register for Lebanese Dialect, Level I or Level II.